Garlic-Team/TicketBot/README.md

 ### **How to use?**
 - Download the repo, rename a `template.env` file to `.env`, and change properties.
-- You need to change guildOnly to your guild id or simply delete this line.
+- In commands, you need to change guildOnly to your guild id or simply delete this line.

 ### Support
  - https://gcommands.js.org